This post is also available in: Español

-Other important part of the chilaquiles is the sauce.
+Another important part of the chilaquiles is the sauce.
 You can use any sauce, like salsa verde or guajillo salsa roja.
-But in this case I am using mole poblano.
-Because it has spiciness but a mellow chocolate and smoky flavor that goes perfect with the chilaquiles.
-And to contrast with this flavor I am adding purple onions and garnishing with avocado slices and cilantro.
+But in this case, I am using mole poblano.
+Because it has spiciness but a mellow chocolate and smoky flavor that goes perfectly with the chilaquiles.
+And to contrast with this flavor, I am adding purple onions and garnishing with avocado slices and cilantro.

-The mole chilaquiles recipe I am sharing today is simple to make just requires a little of time, since making the totopos can take few minutes more than using ordinary store bought chips.
-I recommend to make the effort and cook your own corn chips to achieve the best results and experience an authentic Mexican dish with the correct texture, the needed crunchiness and the correct flavors.
-Using store bought chips it is not recommended for this dish.
-Because they are thin and when soaked in the sauce they will become mushy and will not be crunchy, a texture that is a must have in order to be perfect chilaquiles.
+The mole chilaquiles recipe I am sharing today is simple to make just requires a little of time, since making the totopos can take a few minutes more than using ordinary store bought chips.
+I recommend to make the effort and cook your own corn chips to achieve the best results and experience an authentic Mexican dish with the correct texture, the needed crunchiness, and the correct flavors.
+Using store-bought chips it is not recommended for this dish.
+Because they are thin and when soaked in the sauce they will become mushy and will not be crunchy, a texture that is a must-have in order to be perfect chilaquiles.
 If you prefer to not fry the totopos, those can be toasted in the oven using oil spray.

-And serving mole chilaquiles without the correct cheese and crema aren’t the real deal.
-Head over to your favorite Hispanic store that sells Latino favorites and buy Cacique Ranchero Queso Fresco and Cacique Crema Mexicana.
+And serving mole chilaquiles without the correct cheese and crema isn’t the real deal.
+Head over to your favorite Hispanic store that sells Latino favorites and shop for Cacique Ranchero Queso Fresco and Cacique Crema Mexicana.
 The creaminess and flavor of both will result in the best mole chilaquiles you’ve ever tasted.